josephbertaux/NcursesMinesweeper/README.md

 An implentation of Minesweeper in C using [NCURSES](https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/index.html).

-Minesweeper is the best game ever and C is the best programming language ever, and many implementations exist.
+Minesweeper is the best game ever.
+C is the best programming language ever.

+Naturally, many implementations of Minesweeper in C exist.
 This is my implementation.
 There are many like it, but this one is mine.

 This uses vim controls:
 * h moves left